 There's a lot of really intelligent people in finance that we talk to every day and executives and they feel uncomfortable sometimes, they're making a lot of subjective decisions, they don't have all the facts.
-But they do have to make decisions, non the less, quickly.
+But they do have to make decisions, nonetheless, quickly.

-A lot of the times, they're really handicapped with the software package or the financial package that they have.
-A lot of times they do have parts of the organization that can transform, manipulate data that's unstructured or structured and presented, but sometimes it takes a long time, or it's not efficient.
+A lot of the time, they're really handicapped with the software package or the financial package that they have.
+A lot of times they do have parts of the organization that can transform, manipulate data that are unstructured or structured and presented, but sometimes it takes a long time, or it's not efficient.

-The cost of not having the right data or untrustworthy data, it could cost millions of dollars.
+The cost of not having the right data or untrustworthy data could cost millions of dollars.
 There may be external macro indications like what's my competitive landscape?
-What's the current world conditions?
-It could be something as simple as not forecasting that a supply chain vendor was going to have issues that's disrupting manufacturing.
+What are the current world conditions?
+It could be something as simple as not forecasting that a supply chain vendor was going to have issues that are disrupting manufacturing.

 Finance organizations are struggling with antiquated algorithms for forecasting and models that are, frankly, hundreds of years old.
-And a lot of times, they just don't know that there's better algorithms out there.
+And a lot of times, they just don't know that there are better algorithms out there.
 They can take advantage of more sophisticated neural processing.
-There's an emergence of quantum that's coming on the scene once that hardware becomes cost effective.
+There's an emergence of quantum that's coming on the scene once that hardware becomes cost-effective.

 Well, we feel the main need is firms that really understand big data, can understand the technologies behind it, and also have the acumen to do the analytics on that data that's can be quickly customized for their unique situation.

-We're filling in the gaps were a lot of pre-packaged software can't solve for.
+We're filling in the gaps where a lot of pre-packaged software can't solve.
 So it may be as simple as just understanding, at a more granular level, certain parts of the business.
 And it could be macro data analysis for what's my cash flow analysis and forecasting for the future and how would I mitigate risk?